 A significant number of studies have used incoherent scatter radars to study the ionization, structure, and energies of precipitating electrons associated with PsA (Wahlund et al., 1989; Böinger et al., 1996; Jones et al., 2009; Hosokawa and Ogawa, 2015; Miyoshi et al., 2015).
-A recent study by Hosokawa and Ogawa (2015) showed a higher European Incoherent Scatter (EISCAT) electron density at lower altitudes during PsA, which is more pronounced in the morning sector.
+A recent study by Hosokawa and Ogawa (2015) showed a higher EISCAT electron density at lower altitudes during PsA, which is more pronounced in the morning sector.
 Similarly, Oyama et al. (2016) showed a maximum electron density below 100 km during a pulsating aurora.
 Jones et al. (2009) utilized ionization from incoherent scatter radar in Poker Flat, Alaska, to estimate the energy distribution of PsA electrons and compared it with rocket measurements.

-They showed that the layer of maximum electron density associated with pulsating patches has a thickness (full width at half maximum) of \sim 15-25 km.
+- They showed that the layer of maximum electron density associated with pulsating patches has a thickness (full-width half-60 maximum) of $\sim 15-25$ km.
 Miyoshi et al. (2015) used EISCAT electron density, Van Allen Probes, and optical data to study the source and the energy of precipitating electrons during PsA.
 They identified electron density enhancement at altitudes above 68 km associated with the pulsating aurora.
 Hosokawa and Ogawa (2010) showed a significant ionization in the E region and upper part of the D region (80-95 km) due to energetic precipitation during PsA.
-This ionization in the D region leads to the appearance of the Pedersen current layer exactly at the altitudes where pulsating ionization occurs and plays a vital role in modifying the current system in the ionosphere.
-Hosokawa et al. (2010) used hightime-resolution electron density data during PsA and identified enhanced electron density in the E region (95-115 km).
+This ionization in the D region leads to - 65 the appearance of the Pedersen current layer exactly in the altitudes where pulsating ionization occurs and plays a vital role in modifying the current system in the ionosphere.
+Hosokawa et al. (2010) used a high time resolution electron density data during PsA and identified enhanced electron density in the E region (95-115 km).
 They further indicated that the intense ionization could lead to a significant effect on the ionospheric conductivity and current system and, in turn, affect the motion and shapes of PsA patches.
-Hard precipitation of PsA electrons is known to reach below 70 km and can ionize and change the chemistry of the mesosphere (Turunen et al., 2009, 2016; Tesema et al., 2020).
-It has also been shown by model results that not all PsA electrons cause strong ionization and chemical changes (Tesema et al., 2020).
+Hard precipitation of PsA electrons are known to reach below 70 km and can ionize and change the chemistry - of the mesosphere (Turunen et al., 2009, 2016; Tesema et al., 2020).
+It has also been shown by model results that not all PsA 70 electrons cause strong ionization and chemical changes (Tesema et al., 2020).

 Ionospheric absorption of cosmic radio noise at the D region altitudes has been observed during energetic particle precipitation (> 10 keV) associated with PsA (Milan et al., 2008; Grandin et al., 2017; McKay et al., 2018; Bland et al., 2019).
-Riometric absorption in the ionosphere covers a range of altitudes in the D and E regions that contribute to the observed absorption (Wild et al., 2010; Rodger et al., 2012).
-Thus, observing a one-to-one correspondence between PsA and ionospheric absorption (Grandin et al., 2017; McKay et al., 2018) further suggests that PsA electrons' energy also covers large ranges.
-However, the cosmic noise absorption (CNA) values are reported to be low during PsA (below $\sim 0.5 \, dB$), compared to substorm values (above \sim 1 dB).
-These low values suggest that the flux of energetic electrons during substorms is significantly larger than during PsA.
-High-frequency radio attenuations in the D region from the SuperDARN radars can also be used to detect energetic electron precipitation associated with PsA (Bland et al., 2019).
+Riometric absorption in the ionosphere covers a range of altitudes in the D and E regions that contributes to the observed

+- absorption (Wild et al., 2010; Rodger et al., 2012).
+Thus, observing a one to one correspondence between PsA and ionospheric 75 absorption (Grandin et al., 2017; McKay et al., 2018) further suggests that PsA electrons' energy also cover large ranges.
+However, the CNA values are reported to be low during PsA (below ~ 0.5 dB), compared to substorm values (above ~ 1 dB).
+These low values suggest that the flux of energetic electrons during substorms are significantly larger than during PsA.
+HF radio attenuations in the D region from the SuperDARN radars can also be used to detect energetic electron precipitation associated - 80 with PsA (Bland et al., 2019).